Jesshuan/Spark_Neo4J_scored_paths_computation/README.md

 As part of the project's small R&D team, we're looking to "score" the needs of every town and village in France in terms of charging points for users' daily journeys, tourist trips, etc...

-This modelling research has led us to divide these types of needs into 3 or 4 categories, which are updated in this methodology : (link)
+This modelling research has led us to divide these types of needs into 3 or 4 categories, which are updated in this methodology : https://dataforgood.notion.site/M-thodologie-83832573d23f484f960db4e77561ac14

 In this methodology, an important category of score is the score linked to the tourism flow :